hcoates/cse15l-lab-reports/lab-report-2.md

 Table of Contents
 --------------

-* Part 1 : String Server
+* String Server
-* Part 2 : Bugs
+* Bugs
-* Part 3 : New Concepts
+* New Concepts

-Part 1: String Server
+String Server
 --------

 **Code for StringServer:**